githubnext/gpt4-with-calc/docs/report.md

 There's a recent survey paper on techniques to augment Language Models, see https://arxiv.org/abs/2302.07842.
 Most the papers used retraining or fine tuning specifically to use such tools, but the survey is comprehensive and a useful guide to equips (augmentations).

+Much of the work on math and GPT-4 attempts to improve its more advanced mathematical capabilities, e.g. for algebra, geometry, problem solving, see https://arxiv.org/abs/2303.05398 for a recent paper from MSR.

+The basic idea that you can get LLMs to emit Python to handle arithemtic calculation as part of chain-of-reason prompting has been around a long time, e.g. see the prompt here: https://huggingface.co/datasets/LangChainHub-Prompts/LLM_Math.

 ## Appendix: Update on Example 4

 Adding the following lines in the prompt eliminated the addition of hallucinated assumptions in the arithmetic code: